NCAR/ccpp-framework/test/ddthost_test/README.md

 Contains tests to exercise more DDT functionality:
 - Passing around and modifying a DDT
 - Making DDT in host model & using it in CCPP-ized physics code
+- Providiing metadata for only the top-level DDT
+  - Ensures framework allows unknown DDT in Fortran as long as there's no metadata for it

 ## Building/Running